-It depends on the level of protection you choose, the insurer and the cost of your wedding, the sum you’ll be insuring it for.
+It depends on the level of protection you choose, the insurer and the cost of your wedding.
 Cover can cost as little as £30 to more than £200.

 It’s unlikely you’ll need to make a claim.
 But if you do, make sure you have the paperwork you need to claim quickly with the least hassle.
 Get every agreement with suppliers in writing.
 Keep receipts for everything you buy and pay for.
 And remember, if your wedding costs inflate, you’ll need to adjust your wedding insurance to cover everything safely.

 How to get the best wedding insurance deal